Beng Chin OOIDistinguished Professor

 Beng Chin serves as a non-executive and independent director of ComfortDelgro (listed on SGX), as an advisor of a RegTech company, Cynopsis Solutions and Huobi for its Huobi Chain, He is a co-founder of yzBigData(2012) for Big Data Management and analytics, and Shentilium Technologies(2016) for AI- and data-driven Financial data analytics, Hangzhou MZH Technologies for Healthcare, and MediLot Technologies(2018) for blockchain based healthcare data management and analytics.
 He is a member of Hangzhou Government AI Development Committee (AI TOP 30) and Suzhou Industry Park AI Development Committee.

 Beng Chin was the recipient of ACM SIGMOD 2009 Contributions award, a co-winner of the 2011 Singapore President's Science Award, the recipient of 2012 IEEE Computer Society Kanai award, 2013 NUS Outstanding Researcher Award, 2014 IEEE TCDE CSEE Impact Award, and 2016 China Computer Federation (CCF) Overseas Outstanding Contributions Award.
-He was a recipient of VLDB'14 Best Paper award.
+He was a recipient of VLDB'14 and VLDB'19 Best Paper award.

 Beng Chin has served as a PC member for international conferences such as ACM SIGMOD, VLDB, IEEE ICDE, WWW, and SIGKDD, and as Vice PC Chair for ICDE'00,04,06, PC co-Chair for SSD'93 and DASFAA'05, PC Chair for ACM SIGMOD'07, Core DB PC chair for VLDB'08, and PC co-Chair for IEEE ICDE'12, IEEE Big Data'15, BOSS'18 and IEEE ICDE'18.
 He is serving as a PC co-Chair of Industry track of VLDB'19, BCDL'19 and ACM SoCC'20.